SaschaWillems/ModernVkTriangle/README.md

 ## Target audience

-The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (in an afternoon).
+The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (possibly in a single afternoon).
 It won't explain programming, software architecture, graphics concepts or how Vulkan works (in detail).
-You should bring at least basic knowledge of C/C++ and graphics programming concepts are required.
+You should bring at least basic knowledge of C/C++ and realtime graphics concepts.

 ## Goal